MobleyLab/drug-computing/uci-pharmsci/getting-started.md

 ```
 This checks out (obtains) a copy of this repository so you can work with it and the files in it, if you like (you'll be using this to access lecture content and other materials from this class.)
 (If you have trouble with this, you may want to try the https version of the command, `git clone https://github.com/MobleyLab/drug-computing.git`)

-Then do the following additional installs:
+Then do the following additional installs (**except** if you are using a USB stick Ubuntu installation in 2018, in which case you should replace the first `conda install gcc libgfortran` command with the information [here](docs/persistent-usb.md/#troubleshooting), then follow the rest of the commands after it):
 ```bash
 #Install the gcc and gfortran compilers
 conda install gcc libgfortran